CycloneDX/cdxgen/README.md

 ## Supported languages and package format

-See our [Supported Project Types][cdxgen-project-types) documentation
+See our [Supported Project Types][cdxgen-web-project-types] documentation

 ### Automatic usage detection